conorjennings/chores-api/README.md

 ## API Overview

-I scaffolded a chores and user ratings MVC.
+I scaffolded a chores and user MVC.
 The only modification I did was in the serializer to allow me to determine how many days were left for a given chore based on due date - today's date.
+In addition, I used the serializer to build out some logic to convert priority from an integer to an alpha value that was then displayed on the front end.